 2. OBJECTIVE OF THE STUDY

-This study aims to examine the disparities in access to reservations for education and employment among tribal communities in Telangana.
-It seeks to explore the factors enabling progress for some communities while leaving others behind and identify strategies to foster equitable development for all tribal groups.
+This study aims are

+To examine the disparities in access to reservations for education and employment among tribal communities in Telangana.

+To explore the factors enabling progress for some communities while leaving others behind and identify strategies to foster equitable development for all tribal groups.